xalpol12/messenger-bot/notes.md

 - [ ] Change swagger params json schema to camelCase
 - [ ] Get one image details by ID
 - [x] Thumbnails endpoint that sends thumbnail version of the image
-  - [ ] Generate thumbnail only if provided width and height is less than the original image
+  - [x] Generate thumbnail only if provided width and height is less than the original image
 - [x] Delete multiple -> send only image id array to backend, send only scheduled message id
+- [ ] Search by image name
+- [ ] Refactor exception structure
 - [ ] Image info and scheduled message pagination
-- [ ] Search by image name
+- [ ] Security with JWT